cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 ### Document Handlers

 A document handler represents the incoming HTML document.
 A number of functions can be defined on a document handler to query and manipulate a document's `doctype`, `comments`, and `text`.
-Unlike an element handler, a document handler's `doctype`, `comments` and `text` functions are called for content _outside_ of the top-level HTML tag:
+Unlike an element handler, a document handler's `doctype`, `comments` and `text` functions are not scoped by a particular selector and called for all the content on the page including the content _outside_ of the top-level HTML tag:

 ```js
 class DocumentHandler {